Holography and the Page curve of an evaporating black hole: Replica trick

-Figs.~\ref{f__rhos1}\subref{f__rhos1_D} and \ref{f__rhos1}\subref{f__rhos1_E} are topologically different.
+One would think of $\rho_{ij}$ as a bridge connecting state $i$ of the black hole to state $j$, which is schematically shown in Fig.~\ref{f__rhos1}(a).
+For $\Tr(\rho)$, one should first identify $j$ with $i$ and then perform a summation over all the states, $i$'s.
+We show it simply by a circle as in Fig.~\ref{f__rhos1}(b).
+The product $\rho_{ij}\rho_{ji}$ (with no sum over $i$ and $j$) might be regarded as: a bridge connecting state $i$ to $j$, followed by another bridge connecting state $j$ to $i$, which is shown in Fig.~\ref{f__rhos1}(c).
+However, for $\Tr(\rho^2)$, we should identify the same states ($i\leftrightarrow i$ and $j\leftrightarrow j$) and hence perform summations over $i$ and $j$.
+There are two different ways of doing the identifications and performing the summations, as shown in Figs.~\ref{f__rhos1}(d) and \ref{f__rhos1}(e): \begin{enumerate} \item Starting from state $i$, moving to state $j$ through the bridge $\rho_{ij}$, identifying $j\leftrightarrow j$, moving back to state $i$ through the bridge $\rho_{ji}$, and finally identifying $i\leftrightarrow i$; \item Starting from state $i$, identifying $i\leftrightarrow i$, moving to state $j$ through the bridge $\rho_{ij}$, identifying $j\leftrightarrow j$, and finally moving back to state $i$ through the bridge $\rho_{ji}$. \end{enumerate} Figs.~\ref{f__rhos1}(d) and \ref{f__rhos1}(e) are topologically different.
 The first one forms one loop and reproduces Hawking's calculations, called ``Hawking saddle''.
 However, the second one forms two loops and hence corresponds to some different paths in the context of path integral.
-It is called ``replica saddle'', because the interiors of the black holes are joined together forming a kind of wormhole, called replica wormhole.
+It is called ``replica wormhole'', because the interiors of the black holes are joined together forming a kind of wormhole.
 One would deduce from its topology that it is going to give $(\Tr\rho)^2$ (which is unity if the wave function is truly normalized).
-As the quantity $\Tr(\rho^2)/(\Tr\rho)^2$ is a measure of ``purity'', Fig.~\ref{f__rhos1}\subref{f__rhos1_E} leads to a pure final state in the evaporation process.
+As the quantity $\Tr(\rho^2)/(\Tr\rho)^2$ is a measure of ``purity'', Fig.~\ref{f__rhos1}(e) leads to a pure final state in the evaporation process.
 It should be noticed that the Hawking saddle has an exponentially small contribution to the purity in the final stages.
 Hence it is not going to get the arguments into trouble.
 Moreover, there are more replicas present in the calculations, $n=3,\ldots$.
 Although they contribute to the calculations, they do not affect our qualitative arguments about unitarity of the evaporation process (beneficial discussions are presented in \cite{Kibe2022}).
-As a matter of fact, the entanglement entropy is mostly given by the Hawking saddle at the initial stages and by the replica saddle at the final ones, implying the evaporation process to be unitary.
-Here we have only stated some results of the calculations which would be found in detail in some works such as \cite{Penington2022,Almheiri2020}.
+As a matter of fact, the entanglement entropy is mostly given by the Hawking saddle at the initial stages and by the replica wormhole at the final ones, implying the evaporation process to be unitary.
+Here we have only stated some results of the calculations which would be found in detail in some works such as \cite{Penington2022a,Almheiri2020}.
 We made use of purity instead of entanglement entropy to discuss the unitarity of the evaporation process.
 The same results will be obtained if one makes use of entanglement entropy.
 However, it is a bit tricky because of the required analytic continuation of $n$.
-As the replica saddle is joining the black holes interiors together, we face with a difficulty in taking the limit $n\rightarrow1$.
+As the replica wormhole is joining the black holes interiors together, we face with a difficulty in taking the limit $n\rightarrow1$.
 In fact, a cut is needed in going from $n=2$ to $n=1$, as is shown in Fig.~\ref{f__RepCut}.
 Such a cut cannot be regarded as a fine operation.
-This fact would explain the reason for using replica trick: The replica saddle might be difficult to see in the case of $n$ exactly 1, hence one would miss it as Hawking did!
+This fact would explain the reason for using replica trick: The replica wormhole might be difficult to see in the case of $n$ exactly 1, hence one would miss it as Hawking did!